-You might remember that below photo from a post Emily did earlier this summer about finding her dream dining room chairs.
+You might remember that below photo from a post Emily did earlier last summer about finding her dream dining room chairs.
 Well, something to come out of that post that we weren’t expecting was your reaction to the pairing of her vintage Cherner chairs and her existing Hedgehouse barstools.
 The TDLR feedback?
 They don’t work together.
 Hard stop.
 In fact, there was a 21-comment thread built off of the first comment of the day alone (not to mention the plethora of other standalone “ditch the barstools” snippets amongst the 242 total comments).
 Noted.
 So what now?
-She mentioned in Monday’s post that she’s gearing up to tinker with her LA home, so stay tuned for more updates at an EHD blog near you, but it prompted us to do a little “window shopping” for barstools to see what’s out there right now.
+She mentioned in that post that she’s gearing up to tinker with her LA home, so stay tuned for more updates at an EHD blog near you (2020 Updated: It’s really happening), but it prompted us to do a little “window shopping” for barstools to see what’s out there right now.

 A few things to keep in mind if you’re on the hunt for barstools for yourself: